Frequently Asked Questions (FAQ)

 Can I customize the burn severity data for my fire(s) of interest?

-Is composite burn index data available for all fires?
+Is field data available for MTBS fires?

 What are the "stripes" that appear on some MTBS thematic burn severity datasets?